-Grief is unpredictable.
+Grief is a complicated process and often unpredictable.
 Whether it’s been a few weeks or several years, the loss of a loved one can feel as painful as if it happened just yesterday.
 According to the five stages of grief, the pain associated with a loss still lingers within us even after we’ve accepted the tragedy.

 Sometimes, reading about loss resonates with our own personal experiences, serving as a powerful source for hope and healing.
 Other times, we read to remind ourselves we aren’t alone and other people have made it through similar experiences.